 Members should at all times pray for their rulers (1 Tim.
-2:1-3), and maintain an attitude of submission to the government under which they live, whether the demands made by the said government seem reasonable or unreasonable (Rom.
+2:1-3) and maintain an attitude of submission to the government under which they live.
+(Rom.
 13:1-5; Titus 3:1).
-However, when the requirements of earthly authorities conflict with the requirements of Scriptures, we should unhesitatingly obey God (Acts 5:29).
-We believe that tax monies belong to the government.
+However, when the requirements of earthly authority conflict with the requirements of Scripture, we shall unhesitatingly obey God (Acts 5:29).
 According to Matt.
 17:24-27, Matt.
 22:21, and Rom.
-13:6-8 we are required to pay our taxes, whether they are imposed as either a tribute or a custom.
-We further believe that the government is solely responsible for the use of its monies
+13:6-8 we are required to pay our taxes and fees.
+These revenues belong to the government, and they are solely responsible for their use.